 Time to talk about a couple of famous defamation cases.

-First the Internet came, then an increase in defamation lawsuits followed.
-The anonymity of cyberspace was — and still is — too tempting for some, and mom’s advice about saying nothing if you have nothing nice to say seemed to go the way of rotary phones.
+First came the Internet; an increase in defamation lawsuits followed.
+The anonymity of cyberspace was — and still is — too tempting for some, and mom’s advice about saying nothing if you have nothing nice to say has seemed to go the way of rotary phones.

 Famous Defamation Case #1: Hamilton v.
 Cosby, 1733

 Back in Ben Franklin’s day, William Cosby served as the British governor of New York.
 The revolution-ready residents didn’t care for ol’ Bill; probably because he was accused of rigging the 1734 elections and pocketing people’s taxes.

 Then New York Weekly Journal editor, John Peter Zenger, was on “team anti-Cosby,” and stirred Cosby’s ire by printing anonymous flame articles about the Governor.
 In search of revenge, Cosby demanded that he be allowed to perform the ultimate repudiation of Zenger and publicly burn copies of the NYJ (dun, dun, dun!).
 The assembly, however, denied Cosby.
 Being a fan of totalitarianism, Bill simply got one of his buddies, Justice DeLancey, to revoke Zenger’s attorney’s license and imprison Zenger.
 Easy-peasy.